Widespread train cancellations as pandemic causes staff shortages

 “We’re doing everything we can to run our full timetable but there may be some short-notice cancellations.”

-The firm has removed all peak ticket restrictions over the Christmas period in a bid to spread demand.
+The firm will remove peak ticket restrictions between Thursday and January 3 in a bid to spread demand.

 Govia Thameslink Railway said a train crew shortage means there will be a reduced service across the Southern, Thameslink and Great Northern network until the end of the day on Christmas Eve.